Introduction

 Many first-time investors budget only for mortgage payments and underestimate maintenance, vacancies, insurance, and taxes.
 Research shows 90% of homeowners underestimated property costs, and this problem multiplies for rental properties.

-- Build a reserve of 3-6 months of operating expenses before purchasing
+- A reserve of 3-6 months of operating expenses is a common benchmark before purchasing

-- Plan for 1-3% of property value annually in maintenance minimum
+- 1-3% of property value annually is a minimum maintenance benchmark

-- Budget for at least one month of vacancy per year
+- At least one month of vacancy per year is a standard budgeting assumption

-- Get actual insurance quotes before closing, not estimates
+- Actual insurance quotes before closing provide more accuracy than estimates

-- Research exact property tax rates for the specific address
+- Exact property tax rates for the specific address vary and affect cash flow projections

 Skipping Market Research and Overpaying